The Science Behind AJN003

 Phase 1 Clinical Trial Overview:

-• Study design: SAD/MAD/28-day extension
+• Study design: SAD/MAD plus an extension

 • Population: Healthy volunteers and subjects with type 2 diabetes